DanielMMITM/Text-Encryptor/README.md

 We bring to the user an interactive console component so it gives a real console experience.
 The user must follow some rules (flags) to encrypt and decrypt a text, otherwise it won´t work.

-Found the API of this project here: [Text-Encryptor-API](https://github.com/DanielMMITM/Text-Encryptor-API)
+Find the API of this project here: [Text-Encryptor-API](https://github.com/DanielMMITM/Text-Encryptor-API)

 ### ⚠️ Warning ⚠️
 **Here are some considerations that I just found aren't working correctly**